Fairlie Clinic

 (BSc)

-Helen graduated from Massey University in 2010 with a Bachelor of Science majoring in Animal Science.
-Following her time at university, Helen worked, traveled and competed throughout the UK and Europe in endurance riding before finishing up her OE working on a 1.1 million acre cattle station in Northern Queensland.
-Having grown up on a high country sheep and beef station and spending the last 6 years in the fertiliser industry, Helen is passionate about New Zealand agricultural and sustainable farming.
+Helen graduated from Massey University in 2010 with a Bachelor of Science in Animal Science.
+After university she worked and competed in endurance riding across the UK and Europe, finishing her OE on a large cattle station in Northern Queensland.
+Growing up on a high country sheep and beef station, along with six years in the fertiliser industry, has fuelled her passion for New Zealand agriculture and sustainable farming.
+In her spare time, Helen trains and competes her endurance horses, cares for her many four-legged companions, and takes on ultra-distance running events.

 Karen Clarke